 Tom Ballantine, Chair of Stop Climate Chaos Scotland, said:

-Tom Ballantine, Chair of Stop Climate Chaos Scotland said:
+Responding to the publication of the Government Low Carbon Behaviours Framework today, Tom Ballantine, Chair of Stop Climate Chaos Scotland, said:

 In an unprecedented move, six Scottish Government Ministers have been called to Parliament to explain their plans to reduce Scotland’s emissions - plans which the diverse Stop Climate Chaos coalition has branded ‘not credible’.